Lenny Von Dohlen: Television

-Von Dohlen's first television role was in NBC's Emmy-award-winning Kent State (1981).
+Von Dohlen's first television role was a bit part in NBC's Emmy-award-winning Kent State (1981).
 He is well-known for portraying agoraphobic orchid lover Harold Smith in David Lynch and Mark Frost's 1990 TV series Twin Peaks.
-In 2010, for its homage to Twin Peaks, Von Dohlen appeared in USA Network's show Psych in the episode Dual Spires, playing Sheriff Andrew Jackson joining a cast reunion including Sheryl Lee.
+In 2010, for its homage to Twin Peaks, Von Dohlen appeared in USA Network's show Psych in the episode "Dual Spires", playing Sheriff Andrew Jackson joining a cast reunion including Sheryl Lee.

-Others television roles include Don't Touch, directed by Beau Bridges; The Equalizer; Tales From the Darkside; Miami Vice; thirtysomething (1987); The Lazarus Man (playing John Wilkes Booth), Picket Fences (playing the gay brother of Marlee Matlin's character (1992)); as the diabolical Mr. Cox in a recurring role on The Pretender (1999); Walker, Texas Ranger (1996); and Chicago Hope (1999).
+Other television roles include Don't Touch, directed by Beau Bridges; The Equalizer; Tales from the Darkside; Miami Vice; thirtysomething (1987); and The Lazarus Man (playing John Wilkes Booth), He appeared on The Flash as Jason Brassell, who creates a clone of The Flash/Barry Allen known as Pollux, in the 1991 episode "Twin Streaks"; Picket Fences (playing the gay brother of Marlee Matlin's character (1992)); as the diabolical Mr. Cox in a recurring role on The Pretender (1999); Walker, Texas Ranger (1996); and Chicago Hope (1999).
 He appeared in the Masterpiece Theatre presentation of Eudora Welty's The Ponder Heart (2000) on PBS.

 In 1992, he played a government agent of a future fascist state in the BBC's Red Dwarf series V, episode 6, Back to Reality.
 In 2017 he appeared in Episode 12 of Seth MacFarlane's futuristic sci-fi Fox series The Orville, as the priest Valondis.

 Theater

-In the theater, Von Dohlen created roles in the New York productions of Asian Shade, The Team, Twister, Vanishing Act, and The Maderati, the latter two by Richard Greenberg.
+Onstage, he created roles in the New York productions of Asian Shade, The Team, Twister, Vanishing Act, and The Maderati, the latter two by Richard Greenberg.
 For nine months he starred in Caryl Churchill's play Cloud 9, directed by Tommy Tune, followed by The Roundabout Theatre Company's revival of Desire Under the Elms, opposite Kathy Baker.